-There are three stiffness factors - bending, in-plane and mass/weight.
-The bending and in-plane thicknesses are used to determine the stiffness of the element may be specified separate from the actual thickness of the element.
-The mass/weight thickness is used to determine the mass of the element of the weight in self-weight calculations.
-These allow for modelling situations such as cracked concrete slabs (reduced bending thickness to allow for cracking) or hollow slabs where the stiffness of the slab in bending and in-plane will be less than that for a solid slab.
+There are four factors, three for stiffness modifications and one for volume modification.
+The three stiffness modifiers are for in-plane stiffness, bending stiffness and through thickness shear stiffness, the volume modifier is for modifying the volume that is used to calculate the mass and self-weight of the elements.
+By using the property modifiers, the 2D element properties can be different from those calculated by the given thickness which may be useful to deal with situations such as cracked concrete slabs (reduced bending stiffness due to cracking) or hollow slabs where the stiffness of the slab in bending and in-plane will be less than that for a solid slab.